G20 aims to cooperate to reduce excess capacity of steel

 The Global Forum on Steel Excess Capacity (GFSEC) successfully concluded today its first meeting of 2018 in Paris, France.
 The aim of the forum is to address global excess capacity on steel markets by increasing information sharing and greater cooperation, and through the adoption of effective steps to address the challenges of excess capacity.

-Global Forum members met over the past two days at the headquarters of the Organisation for Economic Co-operation & Development.
+Global Forum members met over the past two days at the headquarters of the Organization for Economic Cooperation & Development (OECD).
 It was the first meeting on this topic under the Argentine G20 presidency.

 The officials worked for the swift and full application of the principles and recommendations adopted at the meeting in Berlin on 30 November 2017.
 Members made progress on exchanging and reviewing information, with a view to developing a consensus around the process and timeline for the removal of market distorting subsidies and other kinds of support by government or government-related entities.